-- ▶ Enter a new password in the New password field and repeat it in the Repeat password field - ▶ Select the radio frequency band used in your region from the list (→ page 89). - ▶ Click on Set to save the settings and to open the administrator interface.
+- Enter a new password in the New password field and repeat it in the Repeat password field The password must contain:

+- · at least one uppercase

+- at least one number

+- · at least one special character

+- from 8 to 74 characters

+- ▶ Select the radio frequency band used in your region from the list (→ page 87).

+- Click on Set to save the settings and to open the administrator interface.